gaffner/Secret-Chat/README.md

 ### Supported Encryption

 * <b>RSA</b> - the recommended way of encryption.
-This encryption usa RSA for the keys exchange part, and then using AES to encrypt the session communication.
-All the information needed in order to encrypt the session is exchanged during the handhskae process, and it goes as follows:
+This encryption uses RSA for the key exchange part and then uses AES to encrypt the session communication.
+All the information needed in order to encrypt the session is exchanged during the handshake process, and it goes as follows:
-    1. The server generate pair of RSA keys, private and public
+    1. The server generates a pair of RSA keys, private and public
-    2. The client generate 16 bytes of symmetric AES key
+    2. The client generates 16 bytes of symmetric AES key
-    3. The server send the public key to the client
+    3. The server sends the public key to the client
-    4. The client encrypt his session key using the given public key, and send the encrypted result to the server
+    4. The client encrypts his session key using the given public key and sends the encrypted result to the server
-    5. The server decrypt the encrypted session key using his private key, and from now on the communication will be encrypted using this key
+    5. The server decrypts the encrypted session key using its private key, and from now on the communication will be encrypted using this key

 ![image](https://i.imgur.com/QjfOJKK.png)

-* <b>Pseudo Encryption</b> - Used mostly for communication tests, without the need to use the complex RSA encryption.
+* <b>Pseudo Encryption</b> - Used mostly for communication tests, without the need to use complex RSA encryption.

-### How to use?
+### How to use it?

 ```bash
 pip install -r requirments.txt